 This machine is currently one of my "riders" although it has been stored for varying periods and then returned to service.
 For details visit my Motorcycle Storage Information Page, refer to the section for "GS650G Red1."

 The GS650G is pictured above on Mount Evans west of Denver, Colorado at an approximate elevation of 13800ft (4206 meters).
-As with the GS250T, the GS650G has completed a number of trips up this mountain, the most recent of which was August, 2011.
-For more information and a photographic essay of the breathtaking ride up Mount Evans visit my Mount Evans Ride pages.
+As with the GS250T, the GS650G has completed a number of trips up the mountain.
+For more information and a photographic essay of the breathtaking ride up Mount Evans visit my Mount Evans Ride photo essay.

 Overshadowed by the larger and faster 1000cc and 1100cc models of its day yet still offering a very comfortable riding position, digital gear indicator, consistent and accurate fuel gauge, smooth ride and fine performance, the GS650G model is one of the great underrated machines of the early 1980's.
 I have owned this machine for over 25 years and still look forward to each and every ride on it.